bifurcationkit/BifurcationKit.jl/README.md

 It incorporates continuation algorithms (PALC, deflated continuation, ...) which provide a *predictor* (u1, λ1) from a known solution (u0, λ0).
 A Newton-Krylov method is then used to correct this predictor and a Matrix-Free eigensolver is used to compute stability and bifurcation points.

-By leveraging on the above method, it can also seek for periodic orbits of Cauchy problems by casting them into an equation F(u, λ)=0 of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences to compute periodic orbits.**
+By leveraging on the above method, it can also seek for periodic orbits of Cauchy problems by casting them into an equation F(u, λ)=0 of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences or collocation to compute periodic orbits.**

 The current package focuses on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorials2b/#The-Swift-Hohenberg-equation-on-the-GPU-(non-local)-1) and [Periodic orbit example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...